‘I’m sorry, where is the mummy ??’

-Be they 7 or 77, and whatever country they come from, all the visitors, or almost all of them, who venture into the Musée du Louvre want to see the Egyptian department, and more precisely the only human mummy that is displayed there.
-Therefore, they look relentlessly for room 15, in which the mummy is displayed, looking for the grail.
+Be they 7 or 77, and whichever country they come from, all visitors, or almost all of them, who venture into the Musée du Louvre want to see the ancient Egyptian department, and more precisely the only human mummy that is displayed there.
+Therefore, they look relentlessly for room 15, in which the mummy is displayed.
 The mummy at the Louvre, contrary to what our visitors hope for, is not that of a pharaoh.
-The visitors hoping to find the remains of Tutankhamun or Ramses II at the Louvre seem well disappointed, but others remain fascinated and spend long minutes staring at the mummy, taking many pictures and selfies with it.
+The visitors hoping to find the remains of Tutankhamun or Ramses II at the Louvre seem well disappointed, but others remain fascinated, and spend long minutes staring at the mummy, taking many pictures and selfies with it.

-In reality, it is the mummy of a man about 1.65 meter tall, who lived during the Ptolemaic period.
+In reality, it is the mummy of a man, about 1.65 meter tall, who lived during the Ptolemaic period.
 We call him the mummy of Pacheri, although the reading of the name remains problematic.
-The quality of its embalming, as well as the state of conservation make it a specimen noticeable and worthy of notice.
+The quality of the embalming, as well as the state of conservation make it a noticeable mummy and worthy of notice.
 The mummy is a perfect example for anyone wanting to understand the technique of embalming, and that is probably why it attracts such fascination from visitors.

 Marie Schwartzmann, who graduated from the Ecole du Louvre and is now a Lecturer in History and Geography, worked as a gallery attendant at the Musée du Louvre for six years.